cambridge-cares/TheWorldAvatar/Agents/FHAgent/README.md

 - `use_stack` : Boolean whether the agent is using the stack or not
 - `derivation.mapping` : Maps the raw varables to the derived variables.
 The raw variable name must be the same with the TB variable keyname.
 The format is the following: `raw1:deriv1, raw2:deriv2, raw3:deriv1, ...`
 - `threshold.tally` : The distance threshold for the tally system
+- `tally.limit` : The tally threshold for the occupancy calculation system
+- `tally.max` : The tally maximum value for the occupancy calculation system
+- `tally.min` : The tally minimum value for the occupancy calculation system
+- `decrease.factor` : The factor the tally is decreased by during tally calculation
+- `increase.factor` ; The factor the tal;ly is increased by when the distance threshold is breached
 - `derivation.baseurl` : The derivation instances base iri